Go to the Students section

 You are asked to submit your annual report to the APQO (via the email@example.com email account) within one month of the examination committee for the provision you examine.
 Failure to submit reports in a timely fashion or to provide them to an adequate standard in the required format, will be regarded as grounds upon which to terminate an external examiner’s contract.
 The APQO will send out reminders when reports become due (or overdue), but the University reserves the right to withhold payment of fees if the report is so late as to be of no use (see Use of reports below).

-Once received, the APQO sends the report to the Subject Coordinator/Programme Lead or Liaison Manager (LMs are responsible for ensuring reports on collaborative provision are copied to programme managers at partner organisations) and other staff responsible for academic quality and standards of provision in the Faculty: namely, the Associate Dean (Student Experience), the Principal Lecturer for QA, and the Faculty Quality Officer.
+Once received, the APQO sends the report to the Subject Coordinator/Programme Lead or Liaison Manager (LMs are responsible for ensuring reports on collaborative provision are copied to programme managers at partner organisations) and other staff responsible for academic quality and standards of provision in the Faculty: namely, the Associate Dean (Student Experience), the Principal Lecturer for QA within the Faculty, and the Faculty Quality Officer.

-Responses are prepared by the subject or programme lead, liaising as necessary with the Associate Dean (Student Experience) and support Directorates, to incorporate responses to any institutional issues that have been raised.
-Responses should be approved by the Faculty AESC Chair and sent out to the external examiner within six weeks of the report.
-If you have made negative answers to any of the yes/no standards questions on the report template, the Associate Dean will meet with the programme leader and other colleagues to address the issues immediately, and draw up an action plan for monitoring by the Faculty Academic Enhancement & Standards Committee.
+Responses are prepared by the subject or programme lead, liaising as necessary with the Associate Dean Student Experience (ADSE) and support Directorates, to incorporate responses to any institutional issues that have been raised.
+Responses should be approved by the ADSE and sent out to the external examiner within six weeks of the report.
+If you have made negative answers to any of the yes/no standards questions on the report template, the Associate Dean will meet with the programme leader and other colleagues to address the issues immediately, and draw up an action plan for monitoring by the Faculty quality committee.

-Your annual report is a key source of evidence in the annual programme review process: /asa/apqo/quality-and-standards-handbook/annual-review/.
-Any issues identified for action by the external examiner must be included in the annual review action plan, which should be shared with you.
+Your annual report is a key source of evidence in the annual quality monitoring process.
+Any issues identified for action by the external examiner must be included in the annual quality monitoring review action plan, which should be shared with you.
 If it is not sent to you as a matter of course, please ask the Programme Lead or Programme Administrator.

-An annual analysis of the institutional issues, identified good practice, and any areas of concern (that are serious, or common across a number of reports) raised in external examiners’ reports forms part of the Annual Quality Review prepared by the Head of the Academic Policy & Quality Office for consideration by the University’s Academic Enhancement & Standards Committee (or, for collaborative programmes, the Collaborative Provision Sub-Committee).
+An annual analysis of the institutional issues, identified good practice, and any areas of concern (that are serious, or common across a number of reports) raised in external examiners’ reports forms part of the Annual Quality Review prepared by the Head of the Academic Policy & Quality Office for consideration by the University’s Quality & Learning Infrastructure Committee.
 External examiners’ reports, together with responses from programme teams, also provide direct evidence on the quality and standards of provision for periodic review and re-validation panels.

 You have the right to report directly to the Vice Chancellor on matters which you consider to pose a serious risk to the standards of an Oxford Brookes award.
 In this case, you may make a confidential report to the Vice Chancellor, Professor Alistair Fitt, at:

-Oxford Brookes University Buckley Building, BCK2.15 Headington Campus Oxford OX3 0BP email@example.com
+Oxford Brookes University Clerici 2.04 Headington campus Oxford OX3 0BP email@example.com